frizensami/primergen/README.md

   - DeLOB uses: Blast tool with the -F off option turned
 - 2012: ***Schwartz et al**: “Accurate gene synthesis with tag-directed retrieval of sequence-verified DNA molecules”
   - 2016: Bornholt et al: freeloads off Schwartz
 - 2013: **TagGD** - super important, has actual GitHub code!
-Generates unique DNA sequences with edit distance and GC content (https://github.com/pelinakan/UBD - https://mybiosoftware.com/taggd-dna-tag-generation-demultiplexing.html)
+Gene rates unique DNA sequences with edit distance and GC content (https://github.com/pelinakan/UBD - https://mybiosoftware.com/taggd-dna-tag-generation-demultiplexing.html)
   - This seems pretty slow, for just 500 primers with min-8-edit distance, this took ages
 - 2017: **Organick et al**, “Scaling up DNA data storage and random access retrieval”, very similar, using filtering and then BLAST
 - 2018: DeLOB modified for use in https://academic.oup.com/synbio/article/3/1/ysx008/4817474 (2018) to generate 20-mers

 ## TODOs
+- TODO: store primers found over time / iterations as a graph
+- TODO: Re-run with further edit distance
+  - With fixed time, no clear result difference.
+10/9/9/10 primers random/gc/freq/noreroll.
+More PPI for last two but the advantage is not clear yet (4/7/9/8) * 10^-5.
 - TODO: MOST IMPT Implement the network graph node-and-neighbour removal algorithm
   - MOST IMPT See if we can improve that by not just randomly removing nodes  (centrality etc)
 - TODO: see if we can optimize for furthest possible edit distance
-- TODO: Re-run with further edit distance
-- TODO: Can we generate all balanced-GC strings?
+- TODO: Can we generate all balanced-GC strigs?
 - TODO: make new strategy where sometimes we randomize completely
-- TODO: store primers found over time / iteraitons as a graph
 - TODO: store all the primer to primer distances in a file so we can plot a force directed graph of how far apart everything is